 Starting as a playfully ironic art installation and subsequently an international touring exhibition, the Museum of Broken Relationships has become one of Zagreb's most unusual and most popular museum attractions since opening in 2010.
 Housed in one of the Upper Town's finest Baroque mansions, the thematic display takes visitors through a series of different emotions associated with a break-up, illustrated by objects donated by members of the public.
 An electric toaster donated by a jilted American is accompanied by the laconic comment: ‘When I moved out, and across the country, I took the toaster.
 That'll show you.
 How are you going to toast anything now?’
 Many exhibits are captioned with the kind of surreal narratives that frequently flow from fraught emotional states.
 Funny, tragic, fascinating, it was named 'most innovative museum' at the European Museum Awards of 2011.

+Editor's note: the event is cancelled until further notice.
 The first lighthouse in Croatia is the one located in Savudrija, Istria, a beautiful attraction and a now-protected cultural asset.
 Commemorating 200 years of lighthouses in the country and the profession attached to them, this exhibition details the history of each from a Croatian perspective.
 Documents of time and technology, plus many photographs taken within the last two centuries will lift the lid of the buildings and the men who worked within them, plus trace the progress of this essential warning system for sailors to where we are today.
 The photo exhibits contain the work of renowned Croatian photographers, such as Željko Višić.

 Internationally-recognised annual car show which draws auto-fanatics from all across Croatia and further still, at Zagreb Auto Show you can see some of the latest car designs, special and futuristic editions of some cars and witness the premiere of new vehicles and innovations to the industry.
 A must for petrol heads.